Asklepiad/GvHD/README.md

 > Random forest

 > Catboost
-We tried to implement categorial boosting for
+We tried to implement categorial boosting to predict the fact of resistance.
+We used the MICE algorithm for imputing missing values, optuna tool for choosing the best hyperparameters, and the catboost itself for evaluating the analysis.
+The metric we will maximize in the process of training is sensitivity (also widely known by the alias "recall").
+Our sensitivity on the test dataset was 0.22.
+More interesting details can be found in [the appropriate file]() file.

 > HGBM